infiniteflight/infiniteflight-docs/getting-started/home-user-interface/home-screen.md

-1. In the top right hand corner you’ll find your username, [tap it to see your profile](/guide/getting-started/home-user-interface/user-profile#user-profile).
+1. In the top right hand corner you’ll find the "Get Pro" subscription button.
+If you already have a subscription, then your [User Profile](/guide/getting-started/home-user-interface/user-profile) will show instead.